The Role of Taxonomy in Digital Asset Management Systems - brix - Basel/Allschwil

 What is a taxonomy?

 A taxonomy is a hierarchical classification system used to organize and structure digital content according to specific criteria.
-It creates order and facilitates the search, management and use of digital media thanks to a uniform terminology.
-In a DAM system, mapping the taxonomy in the metadata is the backbone for smooth asset handling.
+It creates order and, thanks to a standardized terminology, facilitates the search, management, and use of digital media.
+In a DAM system, the mapping of the taxonomy in the metadata serves as the backbone for the smooth handling of assets.

 Why is a taxonomy important?